 Before you claim a dependent on your tax return, you’ll have to be sure that you are not eligible to be the dependent of another taxpayer.
 When determining if you are eligible, know that it doesn’t matter whether another taxpayer actually claims a dependency exemption for you or not; all that matters is that the other person can legally claim you if they choose.

-Also, if you want to file a joint tax return with your husband or wife, then both you and your spouse must be ineligible to be the dependent of another taxpayer to claim a valid exemption on the joint return.
+Also, if you want to file a joint tax return with yourspouse, then both of you must be ineligible to be the dependent of another taxpayer to claim a valid exemption on the joint return.

 If your son or daughter is your biological child, stepchild, foster child, sibling, step-sibling, or a descendant of any of these individuals, you can claim him/her as your dependent, but the child can’t turn 19 at any time during the tax year (age 24 if a full-time student).
 Under no circumstances can you claim a child that is older than you.
 The child also has to live with you for more than half of the tax year and you have to provide at least half of the child’s financial support.